einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/tech-rider.md

 **Template from (draw.io / diagrams.net):**
 [Technical Rider Template — Stage Plot + Audio Connections](https://drive.google.com/file/d/1p35znqW90VuIRySYYmTufySZc-CWsJ_2/view?usp=sharing){:target="_blank"}

-_Click on the link above to open this file, make a **copy** to your own Bates Google Drive, and edit your copy according to the instructions below.
-You may have to authorize each time you use it.
-Click on `open with draw.io` at the top/center if you see the button._

-## Why This Matters
-By adopting this workflow, you will have a clear document that you can show to a venue that will clearly communicate your artistic and technical intentions to a new production staff, ensuring your piece or installation is reproducible each time.
+When you first open this link, click on `open with draw.io` at the top/center if you see the button.
+You may need to **authorize** before you see this button, and it may require you to authorize each time you use the `draw.io` app.

+### Make a Copy

+To make a **copy** of this template and beginn editing it inside of your own Bates Google Drive, notice the File menu.
+Go to `File > Make a Copy...` and rename your copy:

+  - `Lastname_Firstname_TechRider_v01.drawio`

+Make sure it's an `XML` file (in the dropdown just to the right of your file name), and simply click on the Google Drive icon below.
+Your new file should be visible in your home folder on Google Drive, ready for editing.

+Edit your copy according to the instructions below.

 ---

 ## Learning Objectives